Relationship rules: the foundation for happily ever after

 “It’s just the two of us.
 We can make it if we try...”
 Bill Withers

-When it comes to the secrets of a healthy relationship, shaping and molding your relationship patterns to fit your desired future after is the starting point.
+When it comes to the secrets of a healthy relationship, shaping and moulding your relationship patterns to fit your desired future after is the starting point.
 Safeguard your relationship and the sacred space between you and your partner by implementing these relationship rules as the golden standard.

 - Be teammates: work as a team and support each other.
 In a team sport, if one of the players drops the ball you don’t blame them, rather you move forward together focusing on the goal.
 Do the same with your partner.

 - Listen: in a relationship, listening can be more important than speaking.
 Try active listening, repeating back what you have heard, to ensure a fuller understanding.
-Listen without defense, listen without rationale – hear what your partner is really saying beneath the noise of words.
+Listen without defence, listen without rationale – hear what your partner is really saying beneath the noise of words.
 To be heard and acknowledged opens the space for true communication and connection.

 - Don’t compare: Mark Twain wisely said that comparison is the death of joy.
 There will always be someone who is in a better position and someone who is in a worse position than you.
 Evaluating your relationship against the imagined measuring stakes of someone else’s perceived successes and happiness will only be to your detriment.
 Create your own markers to aim for.